Drone Operator Services

 Fully Licensed

-AESA (Agencia Estatal de Seguridad Aérea) certified operators with all required permits and insurance for commercial aerial filming in Spain.
+AESA (Agencia Estatal de Seguridad Aérea) certified operators with all needed permits and insurance for commercial aerial filming in Spain.

 02.